Today I am sharing 10 simple ways we save money.

 NO SNACK PACKS

 I choose to pack up our snacks myself.
+When packing my kids lunch I take the extra 5 seconds to make a peanut butter and jam sandwich instead of buying the frozen ones.
 I understand a lot of people don’t have the time to do this, but if you do, you will save.
 Look at the cost of those individual packs of apple sauce and compare it to the cost of a jar.
 There is a huge difference!
-If you stop buying packaged food you will end up saving a lot of money over time.
+I noticed a huge difference in the price of snack pack fruit too.
+When shopping I like to look at the price per ounce.
+This will show you exactly how much you are saving.
+I promise you, if you stop buying packaged food you will end up saving a lot of money over time.

 We finally cut the cable!
-I was so afraid that I was going to miss my SHOWS!
+Two years ago our cable company started raising the price of our basic cable plan.
+At first I thought, ok what is another 5 dollars, but then they started raising the price every other month.
+I was really annoyed but, I was so afraid that I was going to miss my SHOWS!
 I kept thinking how will I know what is happening on HGTV?
 Well after 2 years of no cable it turns out we are fine!
 We have Netflix, the basic free news channels, and we have the internet.
 I still know everything that is going on and we are saving $60. a month.
 That is a grand savings of $1440 for doing nothing but cutting cable.

 MAKE SIDE INCOME